OpenSaucedHub/advanced-git-sync/README.md

 # When you have gitlab.sync.[entity].enabled: true, it means those entities will be synced FROM GitHub TO GitLab
 gitlab:
   enabled: true
-  url: 'gitlab.com' # Optional, defaults to gitlab.com
+  host: 'gitlab.com' # Optional, defaults to gitlab.com
-  projectId: # optional, but recommended if present, you do not need username and repo
+  projectId: # optional, but recommended if present, you do not need owner and repo
-  username: # Optional, defaults to GitHub repo owner
+  owner: # Optional, defaults to GitHub repo owner
   repo: # Optional, defaults to GitHub repo name
   sync:
     branches: